caimichael/caimichael.github.io/index.md

 <img src="/assets/profile.jpg" height="350" align="right"/>

+I am a first year PhD student in Economics at Northwestern University, pursuing research in the intersection of household, consumer, and public finance.
-I am a research analyst at the Federal Reserve Bank of New York, working with [Marco Del Negro](https://www.newyorkfed.org/research/economists/delnegro) and the Dynamic Stochastic General Equilibrium (DSGE) team within the Macroeconomic and Monetary Studies Group.

-I also currently lead the development of [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl), an open source [Julia](https://julialang.org) package for implementing, estimating, and forecasting with DSGE models.
+I was formerly a research analyst at the Federal Reserve Bank of New York, working with [Marco Del Negro](https://www.newyorkfed.org/research/economists/delnegro) and the Dynamic Stochastic General Equilibrium (DSGE) team within the Macroeconomic and Monetary Studies Group.
+As part of the group, I lead the development of [DSGE.jl](https://github.com/FRBNY-DSGE/DSGE.jl), an open source [Julia](https://julialang.org) package for implementing, estimating, and forecasting with DSGE models.

-In the fall of 2019, I will be a first year PhD student in Economics at Northwestern University, pursuing research in the intersection of household, consumer, and public finance.

 Other topics that broadly interest me include land use, development, and political economy.